jayree/sfdx-jayree-plugin/README.md

 FLAGS
   -d, --source-dir=<value>...
 Path to the local source files to include in the manifest.
-  --destructive-changes-only   Create a destructiveChanges manifest only.
+  --api-version=<value>        Override the api version used for api requests made by this command --destructive-changes-only   Create a destructiveChanges manifest only.
   --output-dir=<value>         Directory to save the created manifest files.